jonescompneurolab/hnn-core/doc/roadmap.rst

 Timeline Overview
 -----------------
-This roadmap timeline outlines the major short-term (1-year) and longer-term (5-year) goals for HNNs.
-The 1-year goal will entail a substantial reorganization of the HNN code and creation of an API to facilitate HNN expansions, community contribution, and integration with other relevant open-source platforms (e.g. MNE-Python, NetPyNE).
+This roadmap timeline outlines the major short-term and longer-term goals for HNNs.
+The short term goals will entail a substantial reorganization of the HNN code and creation of an API to facilitate HNN expansions, community contribution, and integration with other relevant open-source platforms (e.g. MNE-Python, NetPyNE).
+To this end, in March 2021, we released the first version of the HNN-core repository.
+HNN-core contains improved versions of HNN’s non-GUI components following best practices in open-source software design, with unit testing and continuous integration, along with initial API and documentation for command-line coding.
+We will adopt similar best practices to develop a new HNN-GUI and several new HNN features, including the ability to simulate and visualize LFP/CSD and to use improved parameter estimation procedures.

-The HNN code will be reorganized into modules distinguishing parts of the code that require interaction with the differential equation solver software NEURON, code for post processing data analysis and plotting, and GUI components.
+Our process will be to develop all new features in HNN-core, with  API and examples of use, followed, when applicable, by integration into the HNN-GUI with correspoding GUI-based tutorials on our website.
+Our philosophy is that the HNN-GUI is essential for all new users of HNN to develop an intuition on how to interact with the large-scale computational model to study the multi-scale neural dynamics underlying their MEG/EEG data.
+Once this intuition is gained, users who chose to can dive into the computational neural modeling in HNN-core, where further command line utily can be developed.

-Additionally, HNN will be expanded to include the ability to simulate and visualize LFP/CSD and updated with new parameter estimation procedures, with corresponding tutorials.
+Longer-term goals include integration with the related modeling software MNE-Python and NetPyNe, the development of a web-based interface with ability for simultaneous GUI and Command Line Interface (CLI), and extension to multi-area simulations.

-One Year Plan Through 2021
+Short-Term Goals
 --------------------------

 Modularize HNN code to simplify installation, development and maintenance